March 30, 2020 | Season 2, Episode 1 | 51:00

 Williams: Well, I started going to Africa.
 Again, back to the Federal Judges Association.
-See, you never know when you say yes where it’s going to lead you.
-So we are members of the International Association of Judges, I think I have that correct.
-Anyway, as president, I was going to go to a meeting on the Ivory Coast in Africa, and as fate would have it, there was a civil war that year.
+See, you never know when you say ‘yes’ where it’s going to lead you.
+We are members of the International Association of Judges.
+As FJA president, I was going to go to a meeting on the Ivory Coast in Africa, and as fate would have it, there was a civil war that year.
 I was unable to go.
 But I had my ticket, and I had some friends at the State Department who said, “Well, why don’t you go to Ghana?
-We’re trying to do work with the Ghanian judiciary.”
+We’re trying to do work with the Ghanaian judiciary.”
 So I went to Ghana, fell in love with Africa, and then went back to Ghana two more times.
-Ultimately, through NITA, the National Institute for Trial Advocacy, I started training at the International Criminal Tribunal for Rwanda that was dealing with the genocide in Rwanda and at The Hague dealing with Milosevic.
+Ultimately, through NITA, the National Institute for Trial Advocacy, I started training at the International Criminal Tribunal for Rwanda that was dealing with the genocide in Rwanda and at the Hague dealing with Milosevic.
 We were training prosecutors.
 That then led to me teaching with Lawyers Without Borders, and I’ve been working with Lawyers Without Borders for many, many years across the continent.
-And with NITA, one of my great buddies is a guy named Mike Ginsburg, an extraordinary teacher, and he leads the training at Jones Day, and I invited him to come to Kenya on a Lawyers Without Borders project.
+And with NITA, one of my great buddies is a guy named Mike Ginsberg, an extraordinary teacher.
+He leads the training at Jones Day, and I invited him to come to Kenya on a Lawyers Without Borders project.
 He came.
-He fell in love, and he’s come every year and we did training for civil lawyers and prosecutors, defense attorneys, magistrates, and ultimately Jones Day did an incredible amount of work with Lawyers Without Borders.
-That’s kind of setting the stage, but there were many other law firms.
-I work with many judges.
+He fell in love, and he’s come every year.
+We did training for civil lawyers and prosecutors, defense attorneys, magistrates, and ultimately Jones Day did an incredible amount of work with Lawyers Without Borders.
+That’s kind of setting the stage, and there were many other law firms.
+I worked with many judges.
 I worked with the State Department with Lawyers Without Borders, so I continued to do these trips to Africa, leading the delegations, doing the appellate advocacy, trial advocacy case management, working a lot with the judiciary.

-It became a passion of mine, and I think [this is why] it became a passion.
-I mentioned that as the ancestor of enslaved people I didn’t know who my people were, so Africa held a special place in my heart because I knew my people were somewhere from there.
+It became a passion of mine.
+I mentioned that as the descendant of enslaved people I didn’t know who my people were, so Africa held a special place in my heart because I knew my people were somewhere from there.
 And secondly, it was because of my mother.
 My mother loved to travel and was very excited when I started going to Africa and wanted to come with me.
 But by that time her health was failing and it was too dicey.
 And so it was always a goal of my mother’s to go to Africa.
 I think in some ways I’m fulfilling her dream.
 The training and the number of countries that I have done training in — Kenya, Tanzania, Uganda, Namibia, Liberia, Nigeria, and I know I’m missing a couple — I felt that I could offer a lot.
-I had been on the bench for almost I think 33 years, and I wanted to make a different kind of contribution, so I decided to leave.
+I had been on the bench for almost 33 years, and I wanted to make a different kind of contribution, so I decided to leave.
 It was a tough decision because I loved being on the bench.
 I loved being on the Court of Appeals, but I felt that if I didn’t go then when would I be able to go?

 Levi: Maybe it was the Court of Appeals?